Raipur–Visakhapatnam Expressway: History

 To improve connectivity, tourism, development and economic growth in Central India, the Ministry of Road Transport and Highways (MoRTH) planned to build an expressway from Raipur to Visakhapatnam in 2014.
 It will reduce both travel time and distance, from 13 hours to only 8-9 hours, and from 595 km to 464 km.
 It will pass through the regions of Dandakaranya and the Eastern Ghats.
 Once completed, these regions will see exponential growth with the growth of industries and socio-economic development by promoting employment among people living in the regions, which the regions currently lack altogether.
 The plan was approved by the Government of India in 2017, and Prime Minister Narendra Modi laid the foundation stone for the construction of the expressway in November 2022.
 The project is being built at a cost of ₹ 20,000 crore, and construction is ongoing on most parts of the expressway's route.
-The expressway is expected to become operational by the 2025.
+The expressway is expected to become operational by 2025.